ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 Let's say we have a package named Alice and we have other packages that depend on this package.
 We can run `npm link`.
 In packages that depend on Alice, say Bob, we simply run `npm link alice`.
+All changes made in alice will be immediately available in bob without performing any `npm update` commands.

 #### Unpublish a package
 Before the [recent events](http://blog.npmjs.org/post/141577284765/kik-left-pad-and-npm) where a package called left-pad got pulled from npm and broke the internet, it was possible to unpublish a package just like that by using `npm unpublish`.